Daniil Paroutis

-Daniil Paroutis (Δανιήλ Παρούτης; born 2 January 2001) is a Cypriot professional footballer who plays for Cypriot club Anorthosis Famagusta.
+Daniil Paroutis (Δανιήλ Παρούτης; born 2 January 2001) is a Cypriot professional footballer who plays for Anorthosis Famagusta.

 Paroutis with a presence at the Anorthosis academies who was born in Limassol.
-In addition to Anorthosis, to which he returned in the Summer of 2020, he was also present in foreign clubs such as FC Twente, Panathinaikos and Novara.
-He mainly plays as winger.
+In addition to Anorthosis, to which he returned in the summer of 2020, he was also present in foreign clubs such as FC Twente, Panathinaikos and Novara.
+He mainly plays as a winger.

 Club career

 Anorthosis Famagusta

 On 27 August 2020, Paroutis signed with Cypriot First Division club Anorthosis Famagusta.

 Paroutis made his debut for Anorthosis in a cup match against Karmiotissa and he scored.

 Loan to Ermis Aradippou

 On 2 September 2021, Paroutis joined Ermis on loan until the end of the season.
 He played for Ermis 28 games and scored 9 goals.